 Within the Wessex region, since 2019, Bournemouth University and the University of Portsmouth offer a two-year Physician Associate Masters level programme, with placements across primary and secondary care.
 HEE Wessex works with these organisations and placement providers to support the development of these new roles and how they can support with workforce challenges in a number of areas.

 A preceptorship programme is in place to support newly qualified PAs working in the region and specific funding is available if their first role is within primary care.
-Find out more about Physician Associates in Primary Care.
+Please contact email@example.com for more information.